dansmyers/ProgrammingAndSoftwareDevelopment/Challenge_Projects/1-Baccarat.md

 1. The dealer deals the two hands of two cards and announces their values using the rules above.

-2. If a hand achieves an 8 or 9, it is declared a "natural" and the round ends immediately.
-The hand with the natural wins, or it's a tie if both hands have achieved naturals.
+2. If at least one hand achieves an 8 or 9, it is declared a "natural" and the round ends immediately.
+The highest scoring of the two hands is declared the winner.
+If both hands achieve a natural 8 or both achieve a natural 9, then the result is a tie.

 3. If neither hand achieves a natural, then the tableau of drawing rules is consulted, first for the player, then the banker.